 “Moving from Dominica to pursue academic studies, I desired a supportive and diverse academic community that enabled me to excel.
-The Economics Program at Glendon provided me with training through rigorous empirical research in Econometrics courses, which complimented the theoretical models explored in the Microeconomics and International Economics.
+The Economics Program at Glendon provided me with training through rigorous empirical research in Econometrics courses, which complemented the theoretical models explored in the Microeconomics and International Economics.
 Moreover, supportive professors in the department create the ideal environment for one to thrive academically.
 Throughout my academic journey.
 I was awarded the Monica McQueen Scholarship, York University Continuing Student Scholarship and upon graduation, the Economics Department Prize.
 Moreover, I had the opportunity to serve as an Undergraduate Teaching Assistant, represent students on the adjudication committee and coordinate disaster relief efforts with the student union.
-Ultimately, Glendon provided an all-round invaluable and rewarding experience.”
+Ultimately, Glendon provided an all-around invaluable and rewarding experience.”

 Taylor is currently enrolled in the Master of Arts (MA) in Economics at the University of Toronto.